-This was the reality of the world of work for anybody identifying as LGBT+ until very recently, and for some, it still is.
+This was the reality of the world of work for anybody identifying as LGBTQ+ until very recently, and for some, it still is.
 These types of discrimination in the workplace, be it differing policies, exclusion from benefits, or the need to “come out”, all had and continue to have an impact.

 Continuing the drive for equality, diversity and inclusion in the workplace

 Fast forward to today, and Section 28 has been repealed since 2003, discrimination based on sexual orientation became unlawful in 2010, and we’ve had equal marriage since 2014.
 All of this is cause for celebration, but there’re still work to be done.
-Subtleties in everyday life, both in the workplace and out, can still enforce heteronormative ideals and act as “microaggressions” for somebody identifying as LGBT+.
+Subtleties in everyday life, both in the workplace and out, can still enforce heteronormative ideals and act as “microaggressions” for somebody identifying as LGBTQ+.

-We must widen our breadth of understanding of the whole of the LGBT+ community (not just the LGB part) in order to ensure that our workplaces are truly diverse and inclusive.
+We must widen our breadth of understanding of the whole of the LGBTQ+ community (not just the LGB part) in order to ensure that our workplaces are truly diverse and inclusive.
 For example “men’s” and “women’s” toilets in the office, or offsite work events that include “golf for the employees (who are assumed to be men) and spa treatments for the “wives”.
-Employers must also be aware that LGBT+ people are statistically more likely to have mental health issues.
+Employers must also be aware that LGBTQ+ people are statistically more likely to have mental health issues.
 So yes, the world of work has improved in the last 20 years – now let’s ensure that it’s the best it can be for absolutely everyone.

 I’m lucky to be working in an organisation that is inclusive, and encourages every single one of us to be our true authentic selves.
 And as a leader in this organisation (and outside of work, as an uncle) I feel it’s my responsibility to drive this and be a role model.
-So, this is why I have shared my story this LGBT History Month.
+So, this is why I have shared my story this LGBTQ+ History Month.
 It’s my way of helping to make the world of work better.